Joel Chasnoff: Early life

-Joel Chasnoff grew up in Chicago, Illinois, in a Conservative Jewish household with his parents and two younger brothers.
+Joel Chasnoff grew up in Evanston, Illinois, a suburb of Chicago, in a Conservative Jewish household with his parents and two younger brothers.
+His mother converted to Judaism before marrying his father.
 He attended Solomon Schechter Day School, where he describes himself as the smallest boy in his class and relied on humor to stand out.

 His second-grade teacher, who was a native of Israel, helped inspire his connection to Israel.
 As a teen he traveled to Israel several times, including at age 13 with his family.
 He returned for a second trip at age 17, and later co-led a six-week Jewish teen tour to Poland and Israel.
 He was impressed by Israeli soldiers when he visited, and said he felt guilty about not doing something to help defend the country himself.

+Chasnoff attended the University of Pennsylvania, studying mathematics and psychology.
+While at university, he was a member of the Mask and Wig club.
+His first professional acting job was as an entertainer at Philadelphia Phillies home games from 1995 to 1996.
+He also gave a standup performance at Hillel on campus, taped the show, and sent it to other Hillel locations.

-Israeli Defense Forces
+Israel Defense Forces

-After graduating from the University of Pennsylvania, and a half-hearted attempt at a stand-up career in New York City, Chasnoff immigrated to Israel and enlisted in the Israel Defense Forces at age 24.
+After graduating university and a half-hearted attempt at a stand-up career in New York City, Chasnoff immigrated to Israel and enlisted in the Israel Defense Forces at age 24.
 From 1997 to 1998 he served as a tank gunner in the 188th Armored Brigade in south Lebanon.

-His unit was responsible for defending Israel’s north, including the Golan Heights and the Syrian border.
+His unit was responsible for defending Israel's north, including the Golan Heights and the Syrian border.
 His service included two months of Basic Training, two months of Tank School, three months of Advanced Warfare Training, followed by a tour of duty in South Lebanon, where he participated in operations against Hezbollah.
 During one such operation, Chasnoff wreaked havoc when he refused to fire on a pair of enemy combatants in an Open Fire Zone.
-After an investigation, it was determined that the combatants were actually Dutch United Nations soldiers who had wandered into the Open Fire Zone by accident, and Chasnoff was exonerated of charges of disobedience.

 During his time of service Chasnoff attempted to marry his Israeli girlfriend, only to discover that he was not considered halakhically Jewish by the official Rabbinate of Israel and was thus unable to marry in the Jewish state.